thiswillbeyourgithub/sleep_tracker_pinetime_wasp-os/README.md

 ## TODO
 **misc**
-* retake outdated UI screenshot + data sample
+* retake outdated UI screenshot + data sample with the right time
 * create a quick `.py` script to fetch the latest `TIMESTAMP.csv`
+* add a small factor that increases omega over the night.
+Because sleep cycle tend to be shorter over the night.
+That would really help the fitting
 * pressing the back button should return to home menu
 * turn off the Bluetooth connection when beginning tracking